raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

-You will need to title the variable.
-In order to create a variable which contains a value specific to the country you have chosen, you will also need to ensure the variable you are creating is for this sprite only.
-Even though the other sprites also have a variable titled 'nonrenewable' they are also unique to those countries.
-The **3rd Country** nonrenewable variable will hold its own unique value for that resource for your chosen country.
+You need a title for the variable.
+In order to create a variable that contains a value specific to the country you have chosen, you also need to ensure the variable you create is for this sprite only.
+Even though the other sprites also have a variable titled `nonrenewable`{:class="block3variables"}, these variables are also unique to those countries.
+The **3rd Country** nonrenewable variable will hold its own unique value for that resource related to your chosen country.

 --- task ---

 Title this variable `nonrenewable`.

-**Important**: click **For this sprite only**.
+**Important**: Click **For this sprite only**.

-Then click **ok**.
+Then click **OK**.

 ![png of electricity naming variables](images/electricity-naming-variables.png){:width="400px"}